-The Group's businesses are not directly involved with consumers, so it will not collect consumer information, but will collect information from cooperative customers and suppliers.
+The Group's businesses are not directly involved with consumers, so it will neither collect consumer information nor involve any advertisement, labeling or privacy matters, but will collect information from cooperative customers and suppliers.
 The Group attaches great importance to the confidentiality of the collected information and will not use it for purposes other than business.

-Aspect B7: Anti-corruption
+B7.
+Anti-corruption

-Broad Greenstate rigorously complies with regulations regarding anti-corruption and anti-money laundering, including but not limited to the Criminal Law of the PRC and the Anti-Money Laundering Law of the PRC.

-Broad Greenstate formulated the Whistle-blowing Management System (《舉報管理制度》), which stipulated internal regulations regarding anti-corruption and anti-fraud.
-It then developed the Detailed Rules for Implementation of Whistleblowing (《舉報實施細則》), in order to implement relevant system, better acquaint employees with the whistleblowing processes and relevant cautions and further determine the responsibilities and permissions of the whistleblowing institutions and whistleblowers.
+Broad Greenstate rigorously complies with laws and regulations regarding anti-corruption and anti-money laundering, including but not limited to the Criminal Law of the People's Republic of China and the Anti-Money Laundering Law of the People's Republic of China.
+We revised the Whistle-blowing Management System, an internal regulation thereunder stipulated the practices regarding anti-corruption and anti-fraud to better acquaint employees with the whistleblowing processes and relevant cautions.
+The Group will review relevant policies regularly, to ensure its effectiveness.
+In view of the impact of the COVID-19, the Group has not provided anti-corruption trainings temporarily, but will arrange trainings relating to anti-corruption for Directors and employees so as to reinforce the concept of their integrity.

-The Detailed Rules for Implementation of Whistle-blowing defines the responsibilities and authorities of departments to handle the whistle-blowing.
-The Group's Audit Department organizes publicity and training related to whistle-blowing.
-In order to manage and maintain the whistle-blowing channels, a series of work is carried out on the whistle-blowing issues, including reviewing the filing qualification of the whistle-blowing issues, leading and coordinating the investigation work, writing the investigation report and handling opinions, reporting to the President Office for approval, and then filing the relevant information on the whistle-blowing issues.
+In order to further define the responsibilities and permissions of whistle-blowing institutions and whistleblowers, the Group also formulated the Detailed Rules for Implementation of Whistle-blowing, which clearly discloses the responsibilities and authorities of the departments to handle the whistle-blowing, manage and maintain the whistleblowing channels, and to carry out a series of work on the whistle-blowing issues, including reviewing the filing qualification of the whistle-blowing issues, leading and coordinating the investigation work, drafting the investigation report and handling opinions, reporting to the President Office for approval, and then filing the relevant information on the whistle-blowing issues.
 The Human Resources Department of the Group is responsible for communicating the decision-making opinions of the President Office with the leaders of the reported persons suspected of serious violations of laws, regulations or disciplines, and taking corresponding measures against the persons, such as terminating the labor contract and handling over the persons who may constitute crimes to judicial organs.
-The President Office of the Group shall approve the investigation report and handling opinions of the whistle-blown issues.
+The President Office of the Group shall approve the investigation report and handling opinions of the whistle-blowing issues.

-The Detailed Rules for Implementation of Whistle-blowing specifies that a whistleblower may report any misconduct or improper activities he/she detects, such as suspected corruption, commercial bribery, malpractice and fraud, through various ways including letters, emails, messages sent through OA platform, WeChat corporate account and on-site whistle-blowing.
-The notifications or announcements that contain the information of the whistle-blowing channel shall be published and updated on OA platform and enterprise WeChat, and on the official website and the official WeChat account of Broad Greenstate.
+The Detailed Rules for Implementation of Whistle-blowing specifies that a whistleblower may report any misconduct or improper activities he/she detects, such as suspected corruption, commercial bribery, malpractice and fraud, through various ways including letters, emails, messages sent through OA platform, WeCom and on-site whistle-blowing.
+The notifications or announcements that contain the information of the whistle-blowing channel shall be published and updated on OA platform and WeCom, and on the official website and the official WeChat account of the Group.
 For whistle-blowing, Broad Greenstate implements the following procedures:

 - 1. Contact the whistleblowers to verify the authenticity, accuracy and completeness of the information and materials provided by the whistleblowers, and record the verified information and materials; - 2.
-Review whether the whistle-blown issues meet the conditions for carrying out the whistle-blowing investigation; - 3.
-Carry out strict confidential investigation on the relevant information of the whistleblowers and the specific contents of the whistle-blown issues; - 4.
+Review whether the whistle-blowing issues meet the conditions for carrying out the whistle-blowing investigation; - 3.
+Carry out strict confidential investigation on the relevant information of the whistleblowers and the specific contents of the whistle-blowing issues; and - 4.
 After investigation and verification of the facts, an investigation report and handling opinions shall be issued and submitted to the Group's President Office for approval.